Students at General Greene experience Science in a variety of ways.

 Students and teachers have access to science learning outside as well.
 We have a fossil pit with marine fossils from the Aurora Phosphate mine.
 It is a big hit and kids can often be seen at recess trying to find shark teeth.

-Beside the nature trail we have a covered outdoor classroom.
+Beside the nature trail, we have a covered outdoor classroom beside the Nature Trail.
 It has been used as an outdoor writing area, science observation point or a new space for learning.
 We are very grateful to our Boy Scout partner who provided the covering for that space.
 GCS has also provided an outdoor classroom at the front of our building.
 This space has desks and handicap accessible spaces.

 Pond, Greenhouse and Garden